 Where is the water coming from?
 Basement water leaks can be elusive at times.
-The following will help you narrow down the source of your leak and guide you toward the best way to seal your basement.
+Narrow down the source of your leak and find the best way to protect your home.

-2. Do you get water as soon as it starts to rain or does it come in the next day or hours after the rain has stopped?
 If the seepage occurs within 30 minutes or less of when it starts to rain, you most likely have an exterior problem.
 Once again, check your grading, downspouts and gutters and make sure the water is directed away from the house and gutters are clean.
-If it takes many hours or even the following day and you see moisture or puddles on the floor, this points to the water table taking its time rising up from below your basement floor and seeping in.
+It may take many hours to see moisture or puddles.
+This points to the water table taking its time rising up from below your basement floor and seeping in.

-3. Does the water come from where the floor and the wall meet or does it come down the wall starting at eye level?
 When water comes from the wall at eye level and runs down the basement wall you most likely have an exterior problem.
 Eye level should typically coincide with where the grade meets the exterior of the house.
-If the water comes in where the floor meets the wall, this suggests the hydrostatic pressure from the water table underneath the basement slab and oversaturated soils.
+If the water comes in where the floor meets the wall, this suggests the hydrostatic pressure from the water table underneath the basement slab and over saturated soils.

 If your answer to these questions all leads to the water table being the source of your seepage, then the one and only way to permanently fix the problem is to install a sealed interior drain system.
 These interior drain tile systems are one of the more important aspects to keeping moisture from entering your home.
 This sealed interior drain system uses the most effective approach by using a perforated drain pipe that is installed inside the perimeter of the footing.
 They are building code approved when installed and sealed correctly by one of our professionals.
 The drain pipe drains the area to a lower level.